Liam-Zhou/Chuwa0910/ShortQuestions/hw10ShortAnswer.md

 ### 18.
 EntityManager is the core primary interface between the Java application and the databse in the context of JPA and ORM.
 You can perform many tasks like crud operations, query exectuions, and many more.

+### 19.
+SessionFactory is similar to a connection pool.
+It's a heavyweight object that's typically instantiated once for an application.
+Session is analogous to an individual database connection.
+It's a lightweight object and is instantiated per user or transaction, and closed when the unit of work is done.

+### 20.
+In the context of database and object-relational mapping, a transaction is 'single unit of a complete work' to ensure data integrity and consistency.
+The lifecycle of a transaction includes beginning a transaction to turn on the database, commit a transaction that saves the changes from the database, and then rollback to end the transaction.

+### 21 & 22.
+What is hibernate Caching?
+Hibernate cache database queries, entities, and other related elements to improve the performance by reducing database interactions.
+The first level cache is the default one, it simply create the cahce when you make a query.
+When the session end, the cache is removed.
+The second level of cache goes accross all the sessions.
+It's more useful for caching entites and collections that are infrequently updated and are frequently accessed.

+### 23. @Transactional
+As shown in the in class example, @Transactional guarantees the mutual succsess of two table's update(especially for transaction management).
+The sender and receiver must succesuffly sent and received the payment at the same time.
+Or else the transaction wouldn't be approved and no one lose or gain money.

+### 24.